-It’s no mystery—success in high attrition rate selection programs and challenging physical events comes down to physical and mental preparation.
-Acing these tests also requires a high state of motivation, self-confidence, and most importantly, discipline.
+It’s no mystery -- success in high attrition rate selection programs and challenging physical events comes down to physical and mental preparation.
+Acing these tests also requires a high state of motivation, self-confidence and, most importantly, discipline.
 How to build upon these intangibles is a tough question to answer.
-Here are some recommendations to prepare for the toughest of goals set in your future.
+Here are some recommendations to prepare for the toughest goals.

 Mental Preparation or Academics?